The following is the WeekenderNJ (WNJ) weekly news roundup, highlighting some vital stories from around the state and nation.

 Hundreds of immigrant workers and families from across the country mobilized in D.C. this weekend to demand ‘papers, not crumbs.’

-The multiple organizations said that they were done with President Biden and Democratic’s party empty promises and demand permanent protection for all 11 million undocumented immigrants.
+The multiple organizations said that they were done with President Biden and the Democratic’s party empty promises and demand permanent protection for all 11 million undocumented immigrants.

 On Friday, April 30th the Secret Service Arrests 33 After Undocumented Immigrants & Allies who blocked the entrance to the White House.
 You can read here more about it.